 PhD Candidate • firstname.lastname@example.org

-Kirsten Speyer Carithers is a PhD candidate (ABD) at Northwestern University.
-She holds degrees in music history (thesis: “The Network of Influence: New York Artists and the Indeterminate Works of John Cage, 1951-1978,” advised by Per F. Broman) and oboe performance, both from Bowling Green State University.
-Research and teaching interests include aesthetics and critical theory, the socio-cultural implications of notation, music and technology, and the intersections between indeterminacy, improvisation, and creative labor.
-In 2013, she completed the certificate in Critical Theory at NU, and is pursuing a Teaching Certificate through NU’s Searle Center for Advancing Learning & Teaching.
-Kirsten has presented at AMS-Midwest, the Midwest Graduate Music Consortium, and conferences at the City University of New York and the University of Oxford.
+Kirsten Speyer Carithers is a PhD candidate (ABD), working on a dissertation on the politics of labor in experimental music.
+She holds degrees in music history (MM thesis: “The Network of Influence: New York Artists and the Indeterminate Works of John Cage, 1951-1978,” advised by Per F. Broman) and oboe performance, both from Bowling Green State University.
+Research and teaching interests include twentieth-century avant-gardes, aesthetics and critical theory, music and technology, and the intersections between indeterminacy, improvisation, and creative labor.
+She has completed a certificate in Critical Theory at Northwestern, as well as the Teaching Certificate through NU’s Searle Center for Advancing Learning & Teaching.
+She has presented her research at the Society for American Music, AMS-Midwest, and the University of Oxford.

 PhD Candidate • email@example.com